Moms and Dads, if you’re looking for the best baby bottle for your newborn, infant, or toddler, then you’re in the right place.

 Bottles with good venting systems will help prevent too much air intake for your babies.
 This will help reduce colic, reflux, or gas for your baby.
-If your baby experiences a lot of these conditions, then we suggest picking bottles with anti-colic nipples and venting systems!
+If your baby experiences a lot of these conditions, then I suggest picking bottles with anti-colic nipples and venting systems!

 3. Bottle Design

-By bottle design, we mean its shape and texture.
+By bottle design, I mean its shape and texture.
 This factor can be easily overlooked, but the shape and texture of the bottle can go a long way to prevent any accidents from happening.

-For the best bottle shapes and grips, we recommend you go for bottles that have an ergonomic design.
+For the best bottle shapes and grips, I recommend you go for bottles that have an ergonomic design.
 These would usually be bottles that curve towards the center or have grooves or bumps on the sides.

 Not only do these sleeves protect the bottle from the outside, but they also reduce the chances of accidentally dropping the bottle on their face!